-- A. This Chapter creates minimum rules for Hazardous Vegetation and Defensible Space in the County.
+A. This Chapter creates minimum rules for Hazardous Vegetation and Defensible Space in the County.
 Any legal entity, if it wishes, can adopt Hazardous Vegetation and Defensible Space regulations that provide for rules that are more restrictive than the County's.
-The County with local and/or state partners may conduct inspections in selected areas or in response to residential complaints. - B. Any homeowners association (HOA), lighting and landscape district, subdivision development, special district, or other entity that has a developed and approved Wildland Fire Safe Plan in accordance with the County's General Plan requirement or Fire Protection Plan as required within CFC Chapter 49, as amended, shall be granted a reasonable amount of time to comply with this ordinance not to exceed five (5) years from the date which this ordinance was approved and ratified by the Board of Supervisors (December 5, 2023).
+The County with local and/or state partners may conduct inspections in selected areas or in response to residential complaints.

+- B. Any homeowners association (HOA), lighting and landscape district, subdivision development, special district, or other entity that has a developed and approved Wildland Fire Safe Plan in accordance with the County's General Plan requirement or Fire Protection Plan as required within CFC Chapter 49, as amended, shall be granted a reasonable amount of time to comply with this ordinance not to exceed five (5) years from the date which this Chapter was approved and ratified by the Board of Supervisors (May 30, 2019). - C. Prior to the close of any Real Estate Transaction subject to Civil Code section 1102.19 within the County, the seller of any real property shall obtain a defensible space inspection report from an Investigative Official documenting that the property is in compliance with this Chapter and provide that report to the buyer at or before the close of escrow.

-- C. Prior to the close of any Real Estate Transaction subject to Civil Code section 1102.19 within the County, the seller of any real property shall obtain a defensible space inspection report from an Investigating Official that the property is in compliance with this Chapter and provide that report to the buyer at or before the close of escrow.
-If the property inspected is found not in compliance with this Chapter the Responsible Person(s) will need to perform the necessary wildfire protection measures as specified within the inspection report and have the property inspected again prior to escrow or the buyer shall agree to achieve compliance within 90 days as specified in this Chapter.
-If an Investigating Official is unable to provide a defensible space inspection report at the time of escrow, the buyer shall request a report from an Investigating Official stating the property is in compliance with this Chapter_within 90 days after the close of escrow, unless otherwise approved by the Enforcement Official.
-Nothing in this subsection, including the existence of an agreement between a buyer and a seller, shall limit the ability of the Enforcement Official to enforce the provisions of this Chapter. - D. All Persons who own, lease, control, operate or maintain any Improved Parcel(s), shall comply with the following requirements: - 1.
-Maintain Defensible Space as described in California Code of Regulations Title 14, Division 1.5, Chapter 7, Subchapter 3, Section 1299.03, as amended, and as otherwise described by this Chapter, which is adjacent to each side of a building or Structure, but not beyond the property line except as provided in this Chapter, and must be cleared of Hazardous Vegetation, or Combustible Material, as set forth in this Chapter. - 2.
+If the property inspected is found not to be in compliance with this Chapter, the Responsible Person(s) (seller) will need to perform the necessary wildfire protection measures as specified within the inspection report and have the property inspected again prior to the close of escrow.
+If compliance cannot be achieved prior to the close of escrow, the seller and buyer shall enter into a written agreement whereby the buyer takes on the responsibility and agrees to achieve compliance as specified in this Chapter within 180 days of the close of escrow.

+If an Investigative Official is unable to provide a defensible space inspection report documenting compliance during the escrow period and the responsibility for compliance is transferred to the buyer under a written agreement, the buyer shall request a report from an Investigative Official stating the property is in compliance with this Chapter within 180 days following the close of escrow, unless otherwise approved by the Enforcement Official.
+Nothing in this subsection, including the existence of an agreement between a buyer and a seller, shall limit the ability of the Enforcement Official to enforce the provisions of this Chapter.

+- D. All Persons who own, lease, control, operate, or maintain any Parcel(s), shall comply with the following requirements: - 1.
+Maintain Defensible Space of not less than 100-feet as described in California Code of Regulations Title 14, Division 1.5, Chapter 7, Subchapter 3, Section 1299.03, as amended, and as otherwise described by this Chapter, which is adjacent to each side of a building or Structure, but not beyond the property line except as provided in this Chapter, and must be cleared of Hazardous Vegetation or Combustible Material, as set forth in this Chapter. - 2.
 Consistent with Hazardous Vegetation and Defensible Space treatment objectives, steps should be taken to minimize erosion. - 3.
-A greater clearance distance, up to 300-feet, than that required in this Chapter may be required when the inspection report by the Investigating Official, and supported by the Enforcement Official, includes documented information that the clearing is necessary to significantly reduce the risk of transmission of flame or heat sufficient to ignite the Structure, and there is no other feasible mitigation measure possible to reduce the risk of ignition or spread of wildfire to the Structure. - 4.
-The Responsible Person(s) who perform Hazardous Vegetation management activities that remove or dispose of Vegetation is required to comply with all federal, state, or local environmental protection laws and obtain permits when necessary.
-Environmental protection laws include, but are not limited to, threatened and endangered species, water quality, air quality, and cultural/archeological resources.
+A greater clearance distance, up to 300-feet, than that required in this Chapter may be required when the inspection report by the Investigative Official, and supported by the Enforcement Official, includes documented information that the clearing is necessary to significantly reduce the risk of transmission of flame or heat sufficient to ignite the Structure, and there is no other feasible mitigation measure possible to reduce the risk of ignition or spread of wildfire to the Structure.